5jayarama/BGP-Router/README.md

 Network
 This class is a helper to represent each network in a table.
 Each network is initialized with the attributes expected and shown in the instructions.
-I have my best route calculations here which i use for the data function.
+I have my best route calculations here which I use for the data function.
 The definition of lt and eq made it much easier to get the best route.
 I could just call sort() in the data fuction, and it fixed several bugs that I had with my previous messy approach

 The class also contains serialization methods that make the response to the "dump" message easy.